khalil-research/PyEPO/README.md

 ## Introduction

-``PyEPO`` (PyTorch-based End-to-End Predict-then-Optimize Tool) is a Python-based, open-source software that supports modeling and solving predict-then-optimize problems with the linear objective function.
-The core capability of ``PyEPO`` is to build optimization models with [GurobiPy](https://www.gurobi.com/), [Pyomo](http://www.pyomo.org/), [MPAX](https://github.com/MIT-Lu-Lab/MPAX) or any other solvers and algorithms, then embed the optimization model into an artificial neural network for the end-to-end training.
+``PyEPO`` (PyTorch-based End-to-End Predict-then-Optimize Tool) is a Python-based, open-source software that supports modeling and solving predict-then-optimize problems with linear objective functions.
+The core capability of ``PyEPO`` is to build optimization models with [GurobiPy](https://www.gurobi.com/), [COPT](https://shanshu.ai/copt), [Pyomo](http://www.pyomo.org/), [MPAX](https://github.com/MIT-Lu-Lab/MPAX) or any other solvers and algorithms, then embed the optimization model into an artificial neural network for the end-to-end training.
 For this purpose, ``PyEPO`` implements various methods as [PyTorch](https://pytorch.org/) autograd modules.

+In particular, ``PyEPO`` integrates [MPAX](https://github.com/MIT-Lu-Lab/MPAX), a JAX-based mathematical programming solver using the PDHG (Primal-Dual Hybrid Gradient) algorithm for GPU-accelerated optimization.
+MPAX brings three key advantages for end-to-end training: (1) **GPU-native solving** — the first-order PDHG method is inherently parallelizable and runs efficiently on GPU; (2) **batch solving** — an entire mini-batch of optimization instances can be solved simultaneously on GPU via vectorization; and (3) **no GPU–CPU data transfer overhead** — traditional solvers (e.g., Gurobi) run on CPU, requiring costly data transfers between GPU and CPU at every training iteration, whereas MPAX keeps both the neural network and the solver on GPU, eliminating this bottleneck.

 ## Documentation